QMCPACK/qmcpack/README.md

  * MPI, parallel library.
 Optional, but a near requirement for production calculations.
  * Python3.
 Older versions are not supported as of January 2020.

 We aim to support open source compilers and libraries released within two years of each QMCPACK release.
 Use of software versions over two years old may work but is discouraged and untested.
 Proprietary compilers (Intel, PGI) are generally supported over the same period but may require use of an exact version.
-We also aim to support the standard software environments on Summit at OLCF, Theta at ALCF, and Cori at NERSC.
+We also aim to support the standard software environments on machines such as
+Summit at OLCF, Theta at ALCF, and Cori at NERSC.
 Use of the most recently released compilers and library versions is particularly encouraged for highest performance and easiest configuration.

 Nightly testing currently includes the following software versions on x86: